Graduation Day (2026 film): Production

 After graduating in Bachelor of Arts in Film and Audio Visual Communication at the University of the Philippines Diliman, director Dante Balboa started filming his directorial debut with the cast and crew on March 18, 2025.

-Director Dante Balboa wants to apply in this film all the knowledge that he learned in UP Diliman about making and writing film.
-Balboa said that writing film is not new to him infact he have done Master in Communication in Polytechnic University of the Philippines and he likes writing scripts before, and he likes joining on Screenplay Category at Palanca Literary Contest.
-He also said that he never thought that the Graduation Day is going to be a film because he wrote the screenplay of this film a long time ago.
-Balboa said that he is friends with Benjie Austria more than 15 years, he is the producer of Broken Blooms, Huwag Mo 'Kong Iwan, and Fatherland.
+He said that writing film was not new to him as he has a Master's in Communication from the Polytechnic University of the Philippines, and enjoyed joining the Screenplay Category at Palanca Literary Contest.
+He also said that he never thought that the Graduation Day was going to be a film because he wrote the screenplay of this film so long ago.
+Balboa said that he had been friends with Benjie Austria for more than 15 years, the producer of Broken Blooms, Huwag Mo 'Kong Iwan, and Fatherland.

 Music

-The film's theme song titled "Basta't May Pananalig Sa Kanya" was written by Dante Balboa with Simon Peter Tan arranged the song and performed by Jeric Gonzales.
+The film's theme song titled "Basta't May Pananalig Sa Kanya" was written by Dante Balboa, arranged by Simon Peter Tan, and performed by Jeric Gonzales.

+Release

+The film was released on March 18, 2026, under Bentria Production.
+The film was released together with Giant, Project Hail Mary, Mudborn, The Mortuary Assistant, Urban Evil Extreme and Yorinuki Gintama-san on Theater 2D - Shinsengumi Douran Hen.
+And was re-released during graduation season on April 5, 2026.